-(for students who score less than 17 on the ACT Mathematics sub-test.)
+(for students who score less than 17 on the ACT Mathematics sub-test, or who receive a score below the minimum required on the MVNU Mathematics Proficiency Exam.)

-MAT-0083 Basic Algebra 3 (for students who score 17 or 18 on the ACT Mathematics sub-test.)
+MA1-0083 Basic Algebra 3 (for students who score 17 or 18 on the ACT Mathematics sub-test, or who receive a score below the minimum required on the MVNU Mathematics Proficiency Exam.)
 MAT-0093 Algebra 3

-(for students whose high school GPA is below 2.50, or whose Composite ACT score is less than 19.)
+(for students whose high school GPA is below 2.50, whose Composite ACT score is less than 19, or who are required to do so after examination of academic records by the Admissions Committee.)

-HUM-1013G Discipleship of the Christian Mind with Laboratory 3 CSS-1012 Advanced College Success Strategies 2
+HUM-1013G Discipleship of the Christian 3

+Mind with Laboratory

+CSS-1012 Advanced College Success Strategies 2